itmaroon/slug_translater/readme.txt

 == Changelog ==

+= 1.2.2 =
+- Fixed a bug where the translation start flag would unintentionally become false when posting a new post.

-= 1.0.0 =
+= 1.2.1 =
-First public release
+- Session management has been discontinued using $_SESSION and switched to management using user metadata.
+- The condition for translating the slug when posting a new post was changed from when the post status changed from new to auto-draft to when it changed from new to publish.

-= 1.0.2 =
+= 1.2.0 =
-Changed when to translate and replace permalinks from first publish to first save = 1.1.3 =
-Added a function to select Google Cloud Translation API for translation API Eliminated error caused by calling before session variable is initialized.
+Made it multilingual.
+Currently, English and Japanese can be displayed on the management screen.

 = 1.1.4 =
 Deleted the options recorded in the database when uninstalling the plugin.
 Fixed a bug that an error was not displayed properly when an error was detected in the authentication check on the management screen of Google Cloud Translation API.

+= 1.1.3 =
+Added a function to select Google Cloud Translation API for translation API Eliminated error caused by calling before session variable is initialized.

+= 1.0.2 =
+Changed when to translate and replace permalinks from first publish to first save

-= 1.2.0 =
+= 1.0.0 =
-Made it multilingual.
-Currently, English and Japanese can be displayed on the management screen.
+First public release

 == Upgrade notice ==